aiea-lab/aiea-lab.github.io/content/member/biagio.md

 +++
 date = "2024-07-22"
 id = "mattia"
-name = "Biagio \'Mattia\' La Rosa" portrait = "/portraits/biagio.jpg"
+name = "Biagio 'Mattia' La Rosa" portrait = "/portraits/biagio.jpg"
 short_bio = "Mattia is a PostDoc in the Department of Computer Science and Engineering at UC Santa Cruz, under the supervision of Dr. Leilani H. Gilpin.
-Mattia\'s research focuses on explainable artificial intelligence for  deep neural networks.
+Mattia's research focuses on explainable artificial intelligence for  deep neural networks.
 He is interested in Neuron Explanations (understand what knowledge AI learns) and Self-Explainable Deep Neural Networks (AI that can explain itself).
 Mattia holds a PhD in Computer Engineering, a M.S. in Artificial Intelligence and Robotics, and a B.S. in Computer science, all from Sapienza University of Rome." sort_position = 1 short_name = "Mattia" title = "PostDoc"